Rupasinghe99/BlinkIT-Analysis/README.md

 7.All Meetrix by outlet type
 - Objective : Prvide the compehensive view of all key metrics(Total sales, Average Sales, Number of items, Average rating).
 - Chart type : Matrix card.

+## Conclusion
+The BlinkIT Analysis project provides a detailed evaluation of sales performance, customer satisfaction, and inventory distribution through the use of Power BI dashboards and KPIs.
+By leveraging metrics such as total sales, average sales, number of items sold, and average customer ratings, along with insightful visualizations (e.g., donut charts, bar charts, stacked columns, line charts, and maps), the analysis highlights critical trends and correlations.
+For example, it examines how fat content influences sales, the impact of outlet establishment age on revenue, and the role of geographic location in driving sales.
+The insights gained from this analysis can guide strategic decisions to optimize inventory, enhance customer experience, and improve overall business performance.